Code reference information

 In this case, to view documentation for a symbol at caret, press Ctrl+Q or selectfrom the main menu.

-In DataGrip, you can identify the type of any variable and an expression in a popup.
-This is helpful if you don't need the full information on the code element.
+In DataGrip, you can identify the type of an expression in the following way:

 Place the caret at the necessary code element and press Ctrl+Shift+P (or selectfrom the main menu).